tfaithorn/C-Entity-Framework-Using-Dapper/README.md

 Add a class that inherits from 'EntityBase' as a generic contraint.
 2. Access the database with the Update, Select, Insert, or Delete methods.
 ##
-All values are prepared with Sql parameters unless the 'raw' flag is set on the SqlCondition class.
+All values are prepared with Sql parameters unless a 'raw' flag is set on the SqlCondition class.
 ##
 Authentication is handled with Microsoft's Identity Service & Jwt tokens
 ##